miku/rarara/README.md

     $ rarara FILENAME [OFFSET [COUNT]]

-Cache at most 1G starting at the beginning of the file by default:
+Try to cache the whole file starting at the beginning by default.

-    $ rarara FILENAME 0 1073741824

 Alternatives
 ------------